BeatrisIlieva/softuni-courseworks/README.md

      Upon clicking on the 'Checkout' button, customers are redirected to a page where they can enter their essential personal details, including names, phone number, and delivery address.
 This mandatory step, ensures that customers provide the necessary information before proceeding.

+11. Payment Confirmation with Valid Card Details:

+     Proceeding to the next step in the checkout process, customers are required to provide valid card details to complete the payment.
+This ensures a secure and reliable transaction, adhering to industry standards for payment processing.

 <p align="right" dir="auto"><a href="#djangoe-commercewebsite">Back To Top</a></p>

 ## Installation